nis65/multiroom/README.md

     MAC="20:39:56:AF:C1:8B"
     arecord -f cd -D bluealsa:SRV=org.bluealsa,DEV=$MAC,PROFILE=a2dp --dump-hw-params | aplay -f cd -D dmix:CARD=sndrpihifiberry,DEV=0 --dump-hw-params

-If `arecord` complains about `no such device`, the pairing did not work or is already terminated for some reason.
+If `arecord` complains about `no such device`, the pairing did not work or has terminated immediately after pairing for some reason.
 Or `bluealsa` is stopped.
-Otherwise, you can now hear the sound from the loudspeakers connected to the raspi.
+Otherwise, you can now hear the sound from the speakers connected to the raspi.
 So this basically converts your raspi into a bluetooth audio converter.

-**Note**: As we are outputting to the `dmix` and not the `hw` device, it's possible to still have e.ge. the snapclient playing audio and **at the same time** the pipeline above plays the bluetooth sound.
+**Note**: As we are outputting to the `dmix` and not the `hw` device, it's possible to still have e.g. the snapclient playing audio and **at the same time** the pipeline above plays the bluetooth sound.

 #### Manual creation of icecast stream